-Also, everyone indicated that it is an immensely valuable arena to learn life
+Also, everyone indicated that it is an immensely valuable arena to learn life skills.

-skills.
 Numerous studies keep finding how practicers benefit academically as well as artistically from their instrumental music.

 - Next, you may learn in lessons with your teacher four ways of practicing: Tonalization, Review, Preview and Repertoire.
 When it’s time, we will add two more ways to practice: reading and Improvisation.

-- With your teacher, you start cultivating independance.
+- With your teacher, you start cultivating independance, step by step.
 You can begin by having your child practice one category on their own for a week.
 How did that category play out in the lesson?
 Next, have your child prepare a different category.
 Later, practice all the categories one day on your own that week.
 This requires clear, specific notes including numbers of repetitions, and/or a number of minutes for each category.
 Work with your teacher on this.
 It’s fine, of course, for you, the parent and practice partner, to be close by, folding laundry, cooking, chopping vegetables, reading the news, etc.

 - Have your child begin to use some of the practice techniques in the practice room (See practice techniques below) Over time, we continue to cultivate habits of daily listening and practicing.
 We continue to support a young player to make appropriate decisions in the practice room.
 We cultivate the ability to evaluate oneself.
 You will learn about this in lesson and class time.

-YOU CAN PRACTICE ALL BY YOURSELF IF:
+YOU CAN PRACTICE ON YOUR OWN IF:

 -You can decide to practice at least 5 days a week without being reminded